Progressus-io/postnl-for-woocommerce/README.md

 ## Changelog

+### 5.8.2
+* Add: validation and TrustedShipperID support for merchant customs codes in the non-EU shipping settings.

 ### 5.8.1
 * Add: New email settings field for shipping confirmation.
 * Fix: Allow admin to dismiss the survey/reward notice.